thisismypassport/shrinko8/README.md

     # called (after rename) to return a minified string
     def minify(self, **_):
         return "\n".join(" ".join(stmt) for stmt in self.stmts)

+    # for --lint:

+    # called to get globals defined within the sub-language's code
+    # such globals can be used outside the sub-language too.
+    def get_defined_globals(self, **_):
+        for stmt in self.stmts:
+            # our language only allows assignment to globals, so any assignment defines a global
+            if self.is_assignment(stmt):
+                yield stmt[0]

+    # called to get globals used within the sub-language's code
+    def get_used_globals(self, **_):
+        for stmt in self.stmts:
+            if self.is_assignment(stmt):
+                stmt = stmt[2:] # don't return the assignment target, to get warnings if it isn't used

+            for token in stmt:
+                if self.is_global(token):
+                    yield token

+    # called to lint the sub-language's code
+    def lint(self, builtins, globals, on_error, **_):
+        for stmt in self.stmts:
+            for token in stmt:
+                if self.is_global(token) and token not in builtins and token not in globals: on_error("Identifier '%s' not found" % token)
+        # could do custom lints too

 # this is called to get a sub-language class by name
 def sublanguage_main(lang, **_):